pinoytech/cakephp-app/README.md

 Blog Application Using CakePHP
 =======

-I wrote this application to learn CakePHP.
+I wrote this application to learn CakePHP 2+.